1992 Calgary Stampeders season

-The 1992 Calgary Stampeders finished in 1st place in the West Division with a 13–5 record and won the Grey Cup for the first time since 1971, ending the longest drought of any team at that time.
+The 1992 Calgary Stampeders finished in first place in the West Division with a 13–5 record and won the Grey Cup for the first time since 1971, ending the longest drought of any team at that time.

+On September 20, Calgary began the CFL's longest ever regular season home winning and unbeaten streaks.
+These streaks ended on August 18, 1995 at 27.